polyverse/EnVisen/docs/entropy-index.md

 * If 100% gadgets survive, we have an entropy index of 0.
 No modification is required for the attack.

-* If 0% gadgets survive, the chances of attack are nearly zero (the probability can tend to zero, but will never be zero.)
+* If 100% gadgets died, the chances of attack are nearly zero (the probability can tend to zero, but will never be zero.)
 However for practical purposes, the metric is a scale, and we can take this to be zero.